Meet all the 2020 Educator Award recipients.

 In keeping with the mission of the CIVIC MUSIC, we honor educational administrators who have shown outstanding support to music education and music educators.
 The Educational Administrator of the Year is chosen annually by the CIVIC MUSIC Awards Committee from nominees that have been identified as worthy of this award.
 Do you have someone in mind that is deserving of one of these awards because of their dedication and contributions to area music programs?
 If so, please nominate them today!

-Click here to see the 2020 Educator Award recipients just announced!
+Click here to see all of the 2020 Educator Award recipients!

 2020 EDUCATIONAL ADMINISTRATOR OF THE YEAR